NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_03_C++_Functions_And_Recursions.md

 ## Function Scope Rules
 </br>

 Up until now we have seen Local Variables and Global Variables.
 Local Variables retain their scope within the function or the block it is defined.
 While Global Variables are defined outside the function and retain their values throughout execution of the program.
-Global variables and global functions can be referenced by any function that follows their decla- rations or definitions in the source file.
+Global variables and global functions can be referenced by any function that follows their declarations or definitions in the source file.

 Now lets see static local variable.
 Local variables declared static are still known only in the function in which they’re declared, but, unlike local variables, static local variables retain their values when the function returns to its caller.
-The next time the function is called, the static local vari- ables contain the values they had when the function last completed execution.
+The next time the function is called, the static local variables contain the values they had when the function last completed execution.
 The following statement declares local variable count to be static and to be initialized to 1:`static int count = 1;`

 It’s possible to declare local and global variables of the same name.
 C++ provides the **unary scope resolution operator (::)** to access a global variable when a local variable of the same name is in scope.
 The unary scope resolution operator cannot be used to access a local variable of the same name in an outer block.
 A global variable can be accessed directly without the unary scope resolution operator if the name of the global variable is not the same as that of a local variable in scope.